Know your history: The iconic queer lovers giving us couples goals

-Let’s take a look at some of the queer couples from the past that can inspire us all.
+Let’s take a look at some of the iconic queer couples from the past that can inspire us all.

 Oscar Wilde and Lord Alfred Douglas